apache/iotdb/iotdb-core/metrics/ReadMe.md

 -->
 Metric Module

-- In this project, we provide interface and two implementations
+- In this project, we provide interface and its implementation
   - metrics-interface
-  - dropwizard metric
-  - micrometer metric
+  - metrics-core
 - In each implementation, you can use several types of reporter to report metric
   - Jmx Reporter
   - Prometheus Reporter